 Aurora is currently near the bottom of the list as compared to similar districts.
 If this bond issue passes Aurora will still be in the bottom half and possibly lower as other districts also have levys/bonds in the upcoming election.
 See Tables on the right.

-This article does a good job of explaining why Ohio school districts have so many school levies...it comes down to HB (House Bill) 920 passed in the 1970s - https://www.statenews.org/news/2023-11-29/why-ohio-has-more-school-levies-than-any-other-state
+This short article does a good job of explaining why Ohio school districts have so many school levies...it comes down to HB (House Bill) 920 passed in the 1970s - https://www.statenews.org/news/2023-11-29/why-ohio-has-more-school-levies-than-any-other-state

 In Ohio, school districts rely on different types of local tax levies to raise funds.
 Each type serves a specific purpose: